Kunal-023/SuperHero-App/README.md

 Features:

--Search for superheroes by name
+-Search for superheroes by name.
--Display superhero details including name, image, and power statistics -Get a random superhero
+-Display superhero details including name, image, and power statistics.
+-Get a random superhero.
--User-friendly interface with a clean and simple design
+-User-friendly interface with a clean and simple design.